SliTaz-official/slitaz-wiki/en/guides/netstart.rst

 The start from net don't differ from usual start from the CD.

-Only enter "web" as commando line option.
+Only enter "web" as command line option.
 The starting program don't follow the CD any more but search the more actual file on the web.